Valkyrie006/Notes/OS.md

             - Switching context
             - Switching to user mode
             - Jumping to the proper location in the newly loaded program
     3. Medium-term scheduler
         - It is responsible for suspending and resuming the process.
 It mainly does swapping (moving processes from main memory to disk and vice versa)
         - Swapping may be necessary to improve the process mix or because a change in memory requirements has overcommitted available memory, requiring memory to be freed up
 - Multiprogramming
     - We have many processes ready to run
     - Types of multiprogramming:
         1. Pre-emption (or time sharing or multitasking)
             - Process is forcefully removed from CPU
         2. Non pre-emption
-            - Processes are not removed until they complete the execution.
+            - Processes are not removed until they complete the execution
 - Degree of multiprogramming
     - Number of processes that can reside in the ready state at maximum decides the degree of multiprogramming, e.g., if the degree of programming = 100 means 100 processes can reside in the ready state at maximum.
     - Types of queues of processes:
         1. Ready Queue
             - Set of all processes that are in main memory and are waiting for CPU time is kept in the ready queue.
         2. Job Queue
             - Each new process goes into the job queue.
 Processes in the job queue reside on mass storage and await the allocation of main memory.
         3. Waiting (Device) Queues
             - Set of processes waiting for allocation of certain I/O devices is kept in the waiting (device) queue
             - The short-term scheduler (also known as CPU scheduling) selects a process from the ready queue and yields control of the CPU to the process